udesly-adapter/university/docs/wordpress/07 - General/06 - dynamic menus.md

 ## One Level Menu with Images and Subtitles

-WordPress allows for each link to add also a subtitle and an Icon, this can be usefull to create more dynamic menus, that have more infos.
+WordPress also allows for each link to add a subtitle and an icon.
+This can be useful to create more dynamic menus, including more infos.

 To create such a menu add on a *Link Block Element* the attribute: